syncfusion-content/uwp-docs/uwp/SfRangeSlider/Dealing-with-Ticks.md

 {% highlight c# %}

 using Syncfusion.UI.Xaml.Controls.Input;
-using System;
-using System.Collections.Generic;
-using System.IO;
-using System.Linq;
-using System.Runtime.InteropServices.WindowsRuntime;
-using Windows.Foundation;
-using Windows.Foundation.Collections;
 using Windows.UI;
 using Windows.UI.Xaml;
 using Windows.UI.Xaml.Controls;
-using Windows.UI.Xaml.Controls.Primitives;
-using Windows.UI.Xaml.Data;
-using Windows.UI.Xaml.Input;
 using Windows.UI.Xaml.Media;
-using Windows.UI.Xaml.Navigation;

 // The Blank Page item template is documented at http://go.microsoft.com/fwlink/?LinkId=402352&clcid=0x409